The Last Word Before Goodbye — Modern Paraphrase | fresh.bible

 "Hold marriage in the highest honor.
 Keep the marriage bed pure — because God will judge those who are sexually immoral and unfaithful.

-Keep your life free from the love of money.
+Keep your free from the love of money.
 Be content with what you have.
 Because God himself has said, 'I will never leave you.
 I will never abandon you.'

 So we can say with confidence: 'The Lord is my helper.
 I will not be afraid.
 What can anyone do to me?'"